 The Transcend SSD370, while definitely on the budget end of the SSD spectrum, proves with that it can compete with other top drives’ impressive specs.

 This 2.5 inch drive makes for an easy upgrade, as it includes a 3.5 inch mounting kit, which would be used for upgrading a desktop.
-Nevertheless, the drive will be an easy fit into a laptop at 7 mm thick, and it includes a cloning application in its included SSD Scope Utility.
+The drive is also an easy fit into a laptop at 7 mm thick, and it includes a cloning application in its included SSD Scope Utility.

 The SSD370 also promises decent longevity with its built-in wear-leveling and its Error Correction Code (ECC), both of which help keep the drive working reliably.
 While this is another drive that is hampered with a small 3 year warranty, its endurance measured in TBW scores quite well.